phuais/date_vec/README.md

 # date_vec

-The function outputs a character vector of length defined in total_days, each element representing a date, starting from the day, month and year chosen by the user, with a particular format also defined by the user.
+R function that outputs a character vector of length defined in total_days, each element representing a date, starting from the day, month and year chosen by the user, with a particular format also defined by the user.
 This function may be useful for time series analyses (e.g. to get the labels of the x axis for plotting).